elfekym/expressWorkshop/exercise_3.md

 In Terminal run the following command to add amqp dependency, that we will use communicating with rabbitMQ

+`npm install --save amqp-ts`

+then add this import in `item.controller.ts`

 `import * as Amqp from "amqp-ts";`

 Then add the following snippet to define the connection/Exchange/Queue then connect to it